B2B Prospecting Cadence: Book Meetings With Leads in 30 Days

 One innovation that David was keen to highlight in this cadence was the use of LinkedIn voice notes.
 It’s become a key plank for prospecting at Cognism.

 “On the sixth day, we recommend that our SDRs send their prospects a LinkedIn voice note.
 The reason for this is that we saw response rates increase by 50% after a voice note.”

 “Just like a Vidyard, a voice note can be a very powerful spur to beginning a conversation.
-People feel a lot more connected when they hear another person’s voice - especially in these socially-distanced times!”
+People feel a lot more connected when they hear another person’s voice.”

 David had some cold calling advice to share:

 “When you’re sending Vidyards and LinkedIn voice notes, don’t give up on the phone!
 It’s still a great driver for engaging and making a sale.
 Always make sure it’s at the heart of your cadence.”